Credit to: 10 Men’s Hair Myths Debunked BY FASHIONBEANS EDITORS

 Since one grey hair usually means more to come, continuing to pluck them might not leave you much to work with either.
 If the silver’s spreading up top, stop plucking and resolve to greying gracefully, or touch up problem areas with a dedicated dye.

 For this cranium-based cock and bull story to be even slightly true, your hat would have to be tight enough to cut off circulation to the follicles, in which case you’d probably be too passed out to care.

 But that snug new snapback doesn’t come without risks.
 “Hats don’t cause hair loss but wearing one every day can lead to hair breakage and damage because of the continuous pressure being placed on the strands,” says Chris Ward, owner of Huckle The Barber.

-So while you’re free to shop this season’s selection of baseball caps, remember to give your head a break every once in a while, and make sure it sits on, not strangles, your skull.
+So while you’re free to shop this season’s selection of, remember to give your head a break every once in a while, and make sure it sits on, not strangles, your skull.